sadelson97/dsi_capstone/README.md

 Problems that may occur involve factoring in injuries, fatigue, resting players, and home court advantage.
 The period in which the game occurs will almost surely have a big effect on the scores.

 ### What is the next thing you need to work on?
-Doing EDA is the next step in the process.
+I need to obtain possessions per game.
+After that doing EDA is the next step in the process.
 Also, a few season failed when scraping so I need to go back through those season.